ServiceStackApps/Chat-React/README.md

     }
 });
 ```

+### Decoupled and Reusable Components

+What's telling about Components is that they don't have a dependency on its parent Component as it's able to render everything it needs by just looking at its assigned properties and localized state.
+This decoupling is what allows Components to be re-usable and much easier to reason-about as its behavior can be determined in isolation, unaffected by any other external State or Component.

 React's strict one-way data flow does present a challenge with how a child component can communicate with the rest of the application and vice versa.
 To tackle this Facebook has released a [guidance architecture called flux](http://facebook.github.io/flux/docs/overview.html) which introduces the concept of a central Dispatcher, Actions and Stores.